 What does a first occupational therapy appointment involve for a child?

-A first appointment typically includes the therapist gathering information about your child's history, observing how they play and move, and discussing your concerns.
-They may ask about daily routines like eating, dressing, and schoolwork.
-This helps them understand your child's strengths and areas where support might help.
-You'll usually discuss next steps and any recommendations at the end of the session.
+A first appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns.
+They'll observe your child during play and activities, and may ask about school, home life, and family goals.
+This helps the therapist understand your child's strengths and areas where support might help.
+You'll discuss what you'd like to focus on moving forward.

 How do I use NDIS funding for occupational therapy in Frenchs Forest?